 Remembering How to Dream Big

 Look back at times when you’ve won.
+As an entrepreneur.
 In business.
 In art.
 In sports.
 In any part of life.
 You felt big.
 Unstoppable.
 A force to be reckoned with.

 I would venture a guess than any time you were outgoing and courageous like that, you felt bigger than the goal you were going after (or at least it didn’t seem so big, so you didn’t back down).